Working Safely in University Buildings

 - If a tradesperson, repair person or courier requests admittance to your building, office or room, ask for identification.
 If you are not satisfied with the person’s credentials, direct him or her to someone in authority for assistance.

 - If someone unknown requests entrance to your building or attempts to enter a locked area with you, refuse them entry.
 Tell them, “I’m sorry, but we are very concerned about security in this building” or “If you will tell me whom you want to visit, I’ll buzz them for you.”
 If they persist, direct them to someone in authority.
-Report any unauthorized entry to your building security or to the University Police.
+Report any unauthorized entry to your building security or to the University Safety.

 - Be especially aware of maintaining security in your building during holiday or vacation periods, or during quiet times, when there are fewer people around.